Jayesh8946/OLA-Data-Analytics-Project/README.md

 The primary objectives of this project are:

-- Analyze ride booking data using SQL Server
+- Analyse ride booking data using SQL Server
 - Answer business questions using SQL queries and Views
 - Perform data cleaning and validation
 - Build interactive Power BI dashboards